imanchamileva/todo_app_tsx/README.md

 => Pages : Pages are the navigate parts of the application and it’s where the components are distributed in one specific template.

-Read more about #AtomicDesign : https://github.com/danilowoz/react-atomic-design
+Read more about Atomic Design : https://github.com/danilowoz/react-atomic-design